kathysledge/smig/docs/getting-started/index.md

 ### Does smig work with existing databases?

 Yes!
-When you run `bun smig migrate` against an existing database, it only generates changes for what's different.
-It won't duplicate tables that already exist.
+When you run `bun smig migrate` against an existing database, it only generates changes for what’s different.
+It won’t duplicate tables that already exist.

 ### What if I make a mistake?